Getting the Cheapest Moped and Scooter Insurance

 You must undertake CBT (Compulsory Basic Training) prior to riding any 50cc scooter or moped in the UK and your vehicle must be registered with the DVLA.
 The DVLA registration is usually already done for you, but be sure to check the documents when you first purchase your moped.

-You also need tax just like any other motor vehicle but this can cost as little as £19 per year if the engine size is under 150cc.
+You also need tax for your moped just like any other motor vehicle, but this can cost as little as £20 per year if the engine size is under 150cc.

-As with most vehicles, there is a range of policies to choose from that generally depend on your personal requirements and what level of cover that you require.
+As with most vehicles, there is a range of insurance policies to choose from that generally depend on your personal requirements and the level of cover that you require.

 The three levels of cover are: